admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/RelationshipElement/second](http://admin-shell.io/aas/3/0/RelationshipElement/second) The attribute second of the RelationshipElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

+## Resource
+ Resource represents an address to a file (a locator).
+The value is a URI that can represent an absolute or relative path.

+ [http://admin-shell.io/aas/3/0/Resource](http://admin-shell.io/aas/3/0/Resource) The Resource class as defined in IDTA-01001-3-0.

+## Resource/contentType
+ Content type of the content of the file

+ The content type states which file extensions the file can have.

+ [http://admin-shell.io/aas/3/0/Resource/contentType](http://admin-shell.io/aas/3/0/Resource/contentType) The attribute contentType of the Resource class as defined in IDTA-01001-3-0.

+## Resource/path
+ Path and name of the resource (with file extension)

+ The path can be absolute or relative.

+ [http://admin-shell.io/aas/3/0/Resource/path](http://admin-shell.io/aas/3/0/Resource/path) The attribute path of the Resource class as defined in IDTA-01001-3-0.

+## SpecificAssetId
+ A specific asset ID describes a generic supplementary identifying attribute of the asset.
+The specific asset ID is not necessarily globally unique.

+ [http://admin-shell.io/aas/3/0/SpecificAssetId](http://admin-shell.io/aas/3/0/SpecificAssetId) The SpecificAssetId class as defined in IDTA-01001-3-0.

+## SpecificAssetId/name
+ Name of the asset identifier.

+ [http://admin-shell.io/aas/3/0/SpecificAssetId/name](http://admin-shell.io/aas/3/0/SpecificAssetId/name) The attribute name  of the SpecificAsetId class as defined in IDTA-01001-3-0.

+## SpecificAssetId/externalSubjectId
+ vThe unique ID of the (external) subject the specific asset ID value belongs to or has meaning to.

+ [http://admin-shell.io/aas/3/0/SpecificAssetId/externalSubjectId](http://admin-shell.io/aas/3/0/SpecificAssetId/externalSubjectId) The attribute externalSubjectId  of the SpecificAsetId class as defined in IDTA-01001-3-0.

+## SpecificAssetId/value
+ value of the asset identifier.

+ [http://admin-shell.io/aas/3/0/SpecificAssetId/value](http://admin-shell.io/aas/3/0/SpecificAssetId/value) The attribute value  of the SpecificAsetId class as defined in IDTA-01001-3-0.

 ## Submodel
  A Submodel defines a specific aspect of the asset represented by the AAS.
 A submodel is used to structure the virtual representation and technical functionality of an Administration Shell into distinguishable parts.
 Each submodel refers to a well-defined domain or subject matter.
 Submodels can become standardized and thus become submodels types.
 Submodels can have different life-cycles.